Ballet Fantastique: Academy of Ballet Fantastique

-The Academy of Ballet Fantastique offers dance instruction for children, adults, and aspiring professional artists ages 2–24, and also offers a separate Community-based Teen/Adult Dance Program.
+The Academy of Ballet Fantastique is the official training school of Ballet Fantastique, offering year-round dance instruction for children, adults, and aspiring professional artists ages 12 months and up.
+The Academy provides structured programs focused on technical development, artistic growth, and performance experience.

 In the Professional Training Division, dancers age 9 and up study the Vaganova Method of training in limited class sizes of 12 students or fewer.
 Students participate in professional performances with the company, and may audition for company positions and apprenticeships upon graduation.
-Academy of Ballet Fantastique coaches are experienced in the well-recognized Vaganova method of training as well as in pedagogy and professional performance.
+Academy of Ballet Fantastique coaches are experienced in the Vaganova method of training as well as in pedagogy and professional performance.

-The Young Dancer Program at The Academy of Ballet Fantastique is for dancers age 2 and up, and follows a progressive training approach, introducing young children to creative movement, music education, and dance fundamentals.
+The Young Dancer Program at The Academy of Ballet Fantastique is for dancers ages 12 months and up, and follows a progressive training approach, introducing young children to creative movement, music education, and dance fundamentals.

-Ballet Fantastique's outreach programming includes scholarships for dancers in financial need, free tickets for youth to attend concerts, in-school integrated arts residencies, and school assembly performances.

-History

-Ballet Fantastique was founded in 2000 by Choreographer-Producers and mother-daughter team Donna Marisa and Hannah Bontrager.
-Ballet Fantastique became an Oregon non-profit in 2003 and earned 501(c)(3) non-profit status in 2006.
-The organization was established to bring dance training, performance opportunities and performances to the Lane County area.
-The company's first performance at the Hult Center was Danse Renaissance in June 2003.
-On October 30, 2010, Ballet Fantastique opened its highly visible City Center for Dance at 960 Oak Street, funded largely by a grant from the Meyer Memorial Trust.
-It was nominated for a regional Emmy Award in 2023.

-Since 2003, the company has presented all-original contemporary ballet productions each season at the Hult Center for the Performing Arts.
-Ballet Fantastique also tours, and has performed at the internationally recognized Oregon Shakespeare Festival in Ashland, Oregon, at the Lincoln Performance Hall in downtown Portland, Oregon, and across the NW and internationally.

 Company repertoire

 Ballet Fantastique performs all-original repertoire created in house in collaboration with a wide range of multi-disciplinary artistic collaborators.
 Selected list of new works created and premiered by Donna and Hannah Bontrager, Resident Choreographer-Producers for Ballet Fantastique: